-Peyton Manning back out at practiceDenver Broncos quarterback Peyton Manning throws a pass while playing the San Diego Chargers during the second half of a NFL football game Sunday, Nov.
+Peyton Manning missing from practiceDenver Broncos quarterback Peyton Manning, left, holds his leg after being injured while playing the San Diego Chargers as teammate running back Knowshon Moreno, right, talks with him during the second half of a NFL football game on Sunday, Nov.
 10, 2013, in San Diego.
 (AP Photo/Gregory Bull)

 ENGLEWOOD, Colo.
 (AP) -- The numbers keep piling up and so do the wins.

 Still, for anyone watching closely, it's hard to fight the feeling that something's not quite right with Peyton Manning.

 The feeling snuck up again Wednesday.

 With the undefeated Chiefs next on the schedule, Manning sat out of the week's first practice to give his tender ankles - which make him feel like the James Caan character in the movie ''Misery,'' as Jim Nantz recounted Manning telling him - a bit of a rest.

 ''It's my preference to be out there, but at the same time, I kind of do what's best for the team in order for me to get healthy,'' said Manning, who participated in the team walk-through, then headed to the trainer's room for rehab.